 First of all, make sure that the job you plan to do is something you can tackle.
 If we’re talking about a small ornamental plant, no more than 25 feet, go for it!
 But if it’s a more massive tree with stout branches, it’s best to leave it to an expert.

 Pruning encourages growth with an end goal of helping the tree thrive on being strong, healthy, and grow in the right direction.
 So, when you should keep in mind that the first few cuts are to help promote good health and followed by pruning to improve the shape and appearance of the tree.
 The timing should also be considered when pruning.
 Most professionals suggest doing it when the tree is dormant, or in the late winter.

-Below are some principles you should remember when pruning your tree, according to a certified arborist:
+Below are some principles you should remember when pruning your tree, according to a professional tree service company:

 Plan the Biggest Cuts First

 You can use multiple colored tapes to mark the branches, so you would know what needs to be cut and kept.
 The goal is never to cut more than one-third of the Tree’s canopy because it can be detrimental to its health.
 Mark branches that compete with leader branches, dead or damaged ones, rubbing branches, as well as water sprouts that take up much space in the tree’s interior.
 Using a pole saw, you can make the biggest cut in the largest branch.

 Follow the three-cut part principle when cutting big branches.
 Use a pruning saw to cut a branch that is three inches or more in diameter.
 A branch like this will fall on its own before the saw even gets its way through.
 This can cause damage to good wood and stuck the saw if the branch is cut from under it.
 To avoid scenarios like this, start by cutting six inches from where you want your final cut to be, away from the trunk.

 Cut the six-inch stub at an angle slightly above the collar to allow water to shed.